Citi is an advertising partner

 Hilton Honors American Express Surpass® Card

-If your wedding reception venue is at a property within the Hilton portfolio, you could earn up to 12X points on the expenses (assuming it codes accordingly) using the Hilton Honors American Express Surpass® Card.
+If your wedding reception venue is at a property within the Hilton portfolio, you could earn up to 12X points on the expenses (assuming it codes accordingly) using the Hilton Honors American Express Surpass® Card (see rates and fees).

-You’ll also enjoy a $200 annual statement credit, issued in quarterly $50 credits, for direct purchases with Hilton, as well as a free night reward after charging $15,000 in purchases to your card within a calendar year.
+You’ll also enjoy an up to $200 annual statement credit, issued in quarterly up to $50 credits, for direct purchases with Hilton, as well as a free night reward after charging $15,000 in purchases to your card within a calendar year.

-You’ll earn 6X points on daily expenses as a newlywed at U.S. restaurants, including takeout and delivery, with U.S. online retail purchases and on grocery shopping at U.S. supermarkets.
+After entering into married life, you’ll earn 6X points at U.S. restaurants, including takeout and delivery, U.S gas and grocery shopping at U.S. supermarkets.

 Pros

-- $200 annual statement credit, given in quarterly $50 credits, for direct purchases with Hilton
+• Up to $200 annual statement credit, given in quarterly up to $50 credits, for direct purchases with Hilton

 Cons